JaninaMattes/janinamattes/README.md

 </div>

 ### Hi there and welcome to my GitHub page 👋
 My name is Janina and I am a master's student of Computer Science at the University of Munich.
-My focus lies in **machine learning**, **VR and game development** and I am currently learning about **high-performance computing**.
+My focus lies in **machine learning**, **full-stack**, **VR and game development** and I am currently learning about **high-performance computing**.
 I am passionate about robotics, science, learning and sharing my learning process with others.
 You can see a full list of what I am up to on my [projects & portfolio](https://janinamattes.github.io/#profile) (currently a work in progress ⏳).

 ---